WARC School Courses

 Program Details

-WARC School is a 1-year program with a comprehensive curriculum that invites participants and instructors to bring the fullness of their experiences and interests into the classroom.
+WARC School has a comprehensive curriculum that invites participants and instructors to bring the fullness of their experiences and interests into the classroom.
 The components of the program include:

 - In-person orientation